 - The Central Hotel Athens is just that – central as hell.
 It’s tucked away on a quiet street though, so you’ll miss the loud tourist hordes, and it’s affordable for how central it is.
 I was also very amused by the mirrors all over the walls of my room – when I stayed there after months in cramped hostels, I got a realllllly full-length view of my quite worn-out outfits.
 What a time.

 - The Athens Quinta Hostel is right in the middle of Exarchia, in a charming restored Neoclassical mansion.
 They have both shared dorms and private rooms, and provide a nice basic breakfast you can eat in their little sunny garden.
 I stayed there on my first arrival into Greece, and the hosts were so helpful in advice about getting around and what to see in Athens.

 - AirBnBs abound in Athens too, much the dismay of the locals getting priced out of their apartments.
 But there are some lovely and central options – I’ve stayed here twice and love it.
-It’s fun to stay in an apartment – go to the laiki agora and pick up some olives and things for salads and homemade wine and cook in for a night if you’re staying around Athens for a while.
-(New to AirBnB?
-Sign up here and save $55 on your first stay!)
+It’s fun to stay in an apartment – go to the laiki agora and pick up some olives and things for salads and homemade wine and cook in for a night if you’re staying around Athens for a while. *As an Airbnb associate, I earn when you book through these links.

 How to get around Athens: